This is a tutorial for how I apply my glaze icing to sugar cookies. Looking for the best Cutout Sugar Cookie Recipe? I’ve got you covered!

-To make my special version of royal icing, (glaze icing) these are the ingredients I use. (click the link for full recipe)
+To make my special version of royal icing (glaze icing) these are the ingredients I use. (recipe below as well)

 1 cup powder sugar (confectioners sugar)